 The Company currently holds, or has rights to acquire, ownership or leasehold interests in a group of adjacent mineral properties in Alaska which are collectively referred to as the "Livengood Gold Project."
 The Livengood Gold Project is located approximately 113 km (70 miles) by road northwest of Fairbanks, Alaska and approximately 65 km (40 miles) north of the boundary of the Fairbanks North Star Borough as shown in Figure 1 below.
-The project lies within the Tolovana Mining District in the northern part of the Tintina Gold Belt.
-The Company's primary focus is to continue to advance the Livengood Gold Project with the objective of assessing its viability for commercial gold mining.
+The Project lies within the Tolovana Mining District in the northern part of the Tintina Gold Belt.
+The Company owns a 100% interest in the Livengood Gold Project and the Company's primary focus is to develop the Project with the objective of achieving commercial production.
+The Company's book value of its investment in the Livengood Gold Project is \$55,375,124 as of December 31, 2022.